bnb/bnb.im/posts/is-mdm.md

 }
 ```

-and I've wrapped them both in a function that checks the platofmr and exported that function as the module:
+and I've wrapped them both in a function that checks the platform and exported that function as the module:
 ```js
 function isMdm() {
 	if (process.platform === "darwin") {